Coro, Venezuela: Conservation and World Heritage Site

 Since 2005 Coro has been officially listed as an "endangered" World Heritage Site (see List of World Heritage in Danger).
-Climate change in Venezuela, in particular heavy rains, have caused significant damage to its rich architecture.
+Heavy rains (notably in 2004–2005, 2010 and 2022), acting on the site’s vulnerable earthen architecture (adobe and bahareque) and compounded by inadequate long-term maintenance, drainage problems and incomplete conservation efforts, have caused significant damage and contributed to the site’s inclusion on UNESCO’s List of World Heritage in Danger since 2005.
 Coro's traditional buildings were built with techniques based on the use of earth (adobe, and earth reinforced with a plant structure in a technique called "bahareque").
 Many of these buildings are vulnerable to heavy rains, as in its natural state earth is a material of low resistance to moisture.

 As well as the damage from rains between November 2004 and February 2005, the built environment had, according to UNESCO, been adversely affected by the construction of inappropriate walls and fences.
 There has also been concern about the construction of a new monument, beach walkways and a gateway to the city in the port of La Vela de Coro: these could have a considerable impact on the value of the site.

 In 2018 it was noted that while information provided by the "State Party" (i.e. Venezuela) demonstrated satisfactory advances in the implementation of many corrective measures, further information and actions were needed to ensure that the key issues previously identified as affecting the property have been adequately addressed.